Merugu03/Insurance_policy/README.md

 ## Description

-on based on th dataset. i created 6 different views considering each information as a different collection in MongoDB.
+Based on the dataset.
+I created 6 different views considering each information as a different collection in MongoDB.
 This will help to understand the  policy information based on user, lob and carriers data.
+Additionally there are ywo other views named as Agent and Account Name.
+Which can help to understand the information better.

+The Admin can manage this data and perform CURD operations on it.

 ---
 ## Requirements